How to crop images and videos with FFmpeg

 done

-Batch script (Windows)
+Batch cropping images with a batch script (Windows)

 for %%i in (*.jpg) do ffmpeg -i "%%i" -vf "crop=200:200:50:50" "cropped_%%i"

-You can also invoke FFmpeg commands from within programming languages like Python.
+You can also call FFmpeg from Python:

 import subprocess